-Sport psychology counseling, concussions and CTE?
+Mental Performance Consulting, concussions and CTE?

-There are a number of sport psychology principles and practices related to the growing issue of CTE.
+There are a number of mental performance principles and practices related to the growing issue of CTE.
 They are psychological issues of sport injury and rehabilitation, coping with sport stress, managing anxiety and neuropsychology.
 Each one seems to fall under one of two categories, which are working with the athletes who put themselves into a position to potentially develop CTE later in life, such as the hockey enforcer, and working with the athletes once they begin to develop symptoms of CTE and helping them to cope with this new reality.

 Concussions are not like other injuries that usually have a set rehabilitation period, for every individual recovery is different, and there can be many set-backs along the way, such as the reoccurrence of symptoms including dizziness, vomiting, headaches, slowed reaction time, insomnia, irritability, confusion or cloudiness to name a few.
 It is also an injury that one can hide very easily, and often goes under reported, especially in cases where a loss of consciousness did not occur.
 Often one can even play one’s sport while having a concussion.
 Once the rehabilitation process is complete, then the athletes still have to deal with the stress and anxiety that comes with getting back out on the field or rink.

 If you are struggling with any type of injury it is important to get help and know that there are things you can do to help get through it and potentially use to be stronger and better in the future.